jeffshaver/brief.js/README.md

 forEach takes the current brief object and iterates over it with a traditional for loop (since forEach loops are so slow...), calling the passed callback for each item

 getOffsets gets the offsets (top/left) of the elements in the brief object.
 If there are 0 elements in the brief object, it returns null.
 If there is one, it returns an object with a top and left property.
 If there are multiple elements in the brief object, it will return an array of objects with top and left properties.

+getAttr gets the specified attribute for each of the matched elements

+setAttr sets the specified attribute for each of the matched elements

 on takes four arguemnts (two required and two optional). it takes in an event type, a callback, and one of both of the following: a delegation selector and/or whether to automatically remove the listener after the first call and adds event listeners.